teslamate-org/teslamate/README.md

 **Sometimes the first few minutes of a trip are not recorded even though the car was online.
 Why?**

-Ideally, TeslaMate would frequently scrape the Tesla API – 24/7.
-However, the vehicle cannot fall asleep as long as data is requested.
-Therefore TeslaMate suspends scraping for 21 minutes after the vehicle has been idling for 15 minutes, so that it can go into sleep mode.
-Consequently, if you start driving again during those 21 minutes nothing is logged.
+TeslaMate polls the car every few seconds while driving or charging.
+After that, it keeps polling for about 15 minutes (to catch the following drive if you stopped for a drink, for example).
+After this period, TeslaMate will stop polling the car for about 12 minutes to let it go to sleep.
+This is repeated until the car is asleep or starts to drive/charge again.
+Once sleeping, TeslaMate will never wake the wake the car.
+It is only checked twice a minute to see if it is still sleeping.

+This approach may sometimes lead to _small_ data gaps: if the car starts driving during the 12 minute period where TeslaMate is not polling, nothing can be logged.

-**Solution:** To get around this you can use your smartphone to tell TeslaMate to start scraping again.
+**Solution:** To get around this you can use your smartphone to inform TeslaMate when to start polling again.
 In short, create a workflow with [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) (Android) or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) (iOS) that listens for connected Bluetooth devices.
 If a connection to your